sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Numpy/axis-concatenate-sum/axis-in-numpy-sum-function.md

 When trying to understand axes in NumPy sum, you need to know what the axis parameter actually controls.

+The axis argument can be an integer, which specifies the axis to aggregate values over.
+In many cases the axis argument can also be a tuple of integers, which specifies multiple axes to aggregate over.

 #### In `np.sum()`, the axis parameter controls which axis will be aggregated.

 Said differently, the axis parameter controls which axis will be collapsed.